 A good friend of mine recently came to me with some questions about lenses.
 She’s a professional action sports photographer and was seeking advice on the best way to reach about 400mm in a lens package that was still relatively lightweight and portable.
 I’ve shot many of the same subjects she was talking about, so I immediately recommended using a 300mm f/2.8 with a 1.4x extender.

 Her response surprised me:

-“I’ve never had much luck with sharpness with extenders”
+“I’ve never had much luck with sharpness while using extenders”

 I know this is a feeling that a few people have, and yet I also know many people who rely on them for their work and wouldn’t leave the house without them (myself included).
 Why is there such a great divide?